auth0/docs/articles/protocols/saml/adfs.md

   - saml-adfs
 ---

-# Setup a Microsoft ADFS SAML Connection
+# Setup an ADFS SAML Connection

 Create a custom <dfn data-key="security-assertion-markup-language">SAML</dfn> connection to Microsoft's Active Directory Federation Services (ADFS) to get more flexibility when configuring your mappings.
-The SAML Connection allows you identity provider-initiated flows which you cannot do with WS-Fed.

 To create the custom connection, you will need to: